-Signing A Letter of Intent
+Letter of Intent

 At some point in the process of selling a business, a buyer may submit an offer via a Letter of Intent (frequently referred to as an LOI).
-An offer may also consist of a proposed purchase agreement which governs all facets of the transaction and is the formal contract used at closing.
-If instead the buyer makes an offer by submitting an LOI then both parties should understand what exactly an LOI is as well as the ramifications of having a signed LOI.
+A Letter of Intent is not the governable purchase agreement of a deal but rather should be viewed as its formal framework.
+The asset or stock purchase agreement governs all facets of the transaction and is the formal contract used at closing.
+Both buyers and sellers of businesses should understand the role of an LOI in a business deal, as well as the legal and practical ramifications of agreeing to a Letter of Intent.

-Letter of Intent not a Legally Binding Contract
+Letter of Intent not Legally Binding

-Buyers frequently prefer submitting an LOI rather than a proposed purchase agreement for the simple reason that an attorney is typically not used or needed when proposing an LOI.
-Most buyers do incur attorney costs when proposing a purchase agreement.
-Signing a letter of intent is still very significant because it expresses in writing the framework of the deal, it gives buyers a certain timeframe of exclusivity, and it is the instrument by which buyers and sellers conduct formal due diligence.
+- Buyers frequently prefer submitting an LOI rather than a proposed purchase agreement for the simple reason that an attorney is typically not used or needed when proposing an LOI.

-Having a written and agreed upon framework of the deal via a letter of intent should signal the end of negotiations over the critical aspects of the deal (such as price, terms, the non-compete clause, and post-closing transitional-related matters).
-Again, even though the LOI is not legally binding, it does bind the parties as a practical matter to what is agreed upon in the LOI.
+- Critically, a LOI letter should signal the end of negotiations over the critical aspects of the deal (such as price, terms, the non-compete clause, and post-closing transitional-related matters).

 Selling A Salon As An Example

 For example, let us assume that a buyer wants to make an offer on a beauty salon being offered for sale by submitting an LOI.
 If both parties agree in the LOI that the seller shall give 60 days of free training to the buyer after the closing, then the purchase contract should also reflect this critical term.
-If the purchase contract has terms that differ from the LOI, then the party who made the changes must be willing to explain why the changes were made.
-This can be a very difficult hurdle and can kill a deal if one party believes that the other party is acting in bad faith by changing terms that were originally agreed upon.
+If the purchase contract has training terms that differ from the LOI, then the party who made the changes must explain why the changes were made.
+This can be a very difficult hurdle and may kill a deal if one party believes that the other party is acting in bad faith by changing terms that were originally agreed upon.

 LOI May Give Buyer Exclusivity